 Keep that tradition alive!

-Over all the meal was great value, it came to around £5 cheaper than the average meal for two.
-This being said the starters was fine but the main was a little disappointing.
+Overall, the meal was great value, it came to around £5 cheaper than the average meal for two.
+This being said the starters were fine but the main was a little disappointing.
 When you order a vindaloo you expect a bit of heat and flavour.
 We were glad to be given a shot of baileys and a hot towel at the end of the meal, and it was great to sit by the window and people watch while eating our dinner.
 Not to mention that the staff and service was great.